Anti-War Movement, Articles, Howard Zinn

 Pull Quote 6:

 When dominators tell history, they teach obedience.
-When the people tell history, they teach possibility.
+When people tell history, they teach possibility.

 SUGGESTED WORDPRESS / SUBSTACK BREAKOUT BOX